 The following courses are given within the Faculty of Applied Science for students of the Faculty of Commerce reading for the degree of Bachelor of Commerce (Wool Commerce).
-Details of text books, additional reading, and timetables for the following subjects may be obtained from the School of Wool Technology.
+Details of text books, additional reading, and time-tables for the following subjects may be obtained from the School of Wool Technology.

-9.511 Wool I
+9.511 Wool 1

 Place of wool in world trade and in the economic life in Australia.
 Elementary wool science.
 Wool quality, fleece defects.
 Principles of wool processing in relation to the preparation of the clip.
 Wool areas of the Commonwealth.
 Wool terms.
 Types.
 Shearing shed procedure.
-Recognition of breed types.
+Wool covering of sheep breeds.